 Banking at Morgan Stanley India before moving to HSBC.
-Currently, she is Country Head of the HSBC Group of Companies in India and a Group General Manager of the Bank.
-In 2010, she was appointed to the Board of HSBC Asia Pacific.
+Currently she is Country Head of the HSBC Group of Companies in India.
+In 2010, she was appointed to the Board of HSBC Asia-Pacific.
+She is Senior Vice President of the Federation of Indian Chambers of Commerce & Industry (FICCI).